livingdocsIO/documentation/content/reference-docs/server-extensions/webhooks.md

 ### Configuration storage

-The configuration of webhooks is stored in `channelConfig.settings.webhooks`.
+The configuration of webhooks is stored in Project Config`settings.webhooks`.

 ```js
 webhooks: {